tyottodekiru/k8s-playground-app/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](docs/contributing.md) for details.
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on setting up the local development environment.

 1. Fork the repository
+2. Set up local development environment (see CONTRIBUTING.md)
-2. Create a feature branch
+3. Create a feature branch
-3. Make your changes
+4. Make your changes
-4. Add tests if applicable
+5. Add tests if applicable
-5. Submit a pull request
+6. Submit a pull request

 ## 📄 License